-- Crippled.
-You are crippled, being either very dumb, seriously ill or socially inept. - Poor.
-You are noticeably below average, being in the bottom 10% of the population.
-This is normally the minimum level of attribute it is possible to have. - 3 Average.
-You are average, among the middle 80% of the population. - 4 High.
-You are noticeably above average in ability, being in the top 10% of the population. - Very high.
+- Very high.
 You are highly adept at tasks related to this attribute.
 This is about the highest that people will have naturally, without training. - 6 Exceptional.
 You are truly exceptional, and have trained hard to develop your attribute this high.
 Most people will find it very hard to compete against you. - 7 Incredible.
 You are one of a small number of people in your country. - 8 Legendary.
 The normal maximum for humans.
-There may be a handful of people with an attribute this high in the modern world. - 9+ Superhuman.
+There may be a handful of people with an attribute this high in the modern day. - 9+ Superhuman.
 Beyond what is naturally possible.